Japan-US launch talks to resolve dispute over tariffs

 TOKYO -- U.S. and Japanese officials agreed Monday to launch talks aimed at settling a dispute over American tariffs on imports of Japanese steel and aluminum.

-The agreement came in a meeting between visiting U.S. Commerce Secretary Gina Raimondo and Japan’s industry minister, Koichi Hagiuda.
+The agreement came in a meeting between visiting U.S. Commerce Secretary Gina Raimondo and Japan’s industry minister, Koichi Hagiuda, Japanese officials said.

 Japan hopes to convince Washington to lift tariffs imposed during President Donald Trump’s administration.
 The U.S. recently resolved a similar dispute with the European Union.